 Fast, effortless and 100% online.
 Learn more

-One of the major tax implications of earning over £100k is that you start losing your Personal Allowance.
-And the dreaded (but unofficial) 60% tax rate.
-As soon as you start earning over £100,000, you gradually lose your £12,570 tax-free Personal Allowance, pound by pound.
+One of the major tax implications for high earners is that you start losing your Personal Allowance over £100K— and the dreaded (but unofficial) 60% tax rate.
+As soon as you start earning over £100,000, you gradually lose your £12,570 income tax Personal Allowance, pound by pound.

-Also important to remember is that you will have to do a tax return.
-HMRC will check what’s known as your Adjusted net income when you do this, to work out whether you owe money or are due a refund based on your £100,000k+ salary.
+Also important to remember is that you may have to do a tax return.
+HMRC will check what’s known as your Adjusted net income when you do this, to work out whether you owe money or are due a refund based on your high-earner salary.

 To understand the 60% tax rate, you should first understand the way that income is taxed in general in the UK.